Asbury University Data & Information Overview

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Asbury, approximately 69% of students took out student loans averaging $8,680 a year.
-That adds up to $34,720 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Asbury, approximately 69% of students took out student loans averaging $7,192 a year.
+That adds up to $28,768 over four years for those students.

-How Much Money Do Asbury Graduates Make?bachelor's degree recipients from Asbury make around $34,900 per year during the early years of their employment.
-This is about 14% less that the average pay for college graduates overall.
-However, graduates with your major may make more.
+How Much Money Do Asbury Graduates Make?students who graduate with a bachelor's degree from Asbury make about $34,900 a year during their first few years of employment after graduation.
+Unfortunately, this is 12% less that the average college graduate's salary of $39,802 per year.
+However, graduates in your major field may make more.

 Location of Asbury University